Edificio con el letrero "Laguna Nivaria" y árboles alrededor.

 Saved from the flames

-The house has been completely rebuilt, respecting only the main part of the facade – comprised of three floors, including a mezzanine floor, doors and windows framed with masonry and cornerstones – and in its interior only preserving the stone staircase made up of two sections that begins to the right of the entrance.
+The house has been completely rebuilt, only the main body of the façade – of three floors, with mezzanine, entrance and central windows framed in stonework and stone corners – has been preserved, and inside it only retains the two-section stone staircase on the right of the entrance.

-When the palace’s facade was demolished, the shields were transported to our hotel by the 16th Marquess of Celada in the middle of the 1940s.
-On the shields, the coat of arms of each founder builder of the La Orotava palace can be seen.
-On one, Lugo, Pierres, Señorino (ancient coat of arms of Lugo) and Llanera and on the other, those of Vergara, Alzola and Hoyo-Solórzano.
+When the façade of the palace was demolished, the coats of arms were moved to our hotel by the XVI Marquis of Celada in the mid-1940s.
+They display the coats of arms of each of the spouses who built the palace in La Orotava.
+One displays Lugo, Pierres, Señorino (ancient arms of Lugo) and Llanera, and the other displays Vergara, Alzola, and Hoyo-Solórzano.